-- There is a need for systematic listing of available various value additions/processing Technologies developed by various research institutes (ICAR/CSRI/CFTRI/SAUs etc) and publication of these for wider circulation in vernacular languages.
-Steps to avoid wasting the vast potential of the post harvest business in pulses sector need to be urgently addressed. - Development of cheaper and acceptable Dal supplements/substitutes to ease out pressure on pulses through PHT. - Export oriented crop cultivation and milling, need diversification and modernization of post harvest technology with special emphasis on export oriented processing.
-The varieties having export value e.g. bold-seeded lentil (sagar masra) and chickpea varieties like Gulab chana and kateela chana and special baigani arhar (grown in Mandla, Baigatribes), need popularization. - Cost effective processing plants/units need to be set up at potential pulse pockets to avoid farmers' hardships for transportation and carriage. - HRD programmes on scientific technologies/storage may be imparted for food preservation, value addition of by-products. - There is need for cost effective/easy to access containers and chemicals for processing which should be within the reach of the poor farmers. - Possibilities of import of tin containers, whose cost appears to be prohibitive in the indigenous market or its alternative, need to examine. - Various incentives and social amenities need to be provided to the farmers to encourage them for maximum production of the raw-materials (pulses) to feed the processing industries for corresponding output.
-This may be achieved through formulations of Self Help Groups (SHGs) in the potential pulse areas. - Modern techniques of pulse production is the foremost thing without which, processing and value addition of Pulses are not possible.
-Farmers, therefore, need upto-date techniques along with proper transfer of technology. - Appropriate food processing facilities cannot only avoid the wastage of food, but will also lead to value addition thereby, income generation in the centralized fashion in rural areas.
+- There is a need for systematic listing of various value addition/processing Technologies developed by various Research Institute and publication of these for wider circulation in vernacular languages.
+Steps to avoid wasting the vast potential of the post harvest business in pulses sector need to be urgently addressed. - Development of cheaper and acceptable Dal supplements/substitutes to ease out pressure on pulses through PHT. - Export Oriented Crop Cultivation and Milling need diversification and modernization of post harvest technology with special emphasis on export oriented processing.
+The varieties having export value should be popularized e.g. Bold-seeded varieties of lentil and chickpea should be popularized which have export value. - Cost effective processing plants/units need to be set up at potential pulse pockets to avoid farmers' hardships for transportation and carriage. - HRD programmes on scientific technologies/storage may be imparted for food preservation, value addition of by-products. - There is need for cost effective/easy to access containers and chemicals for processing which should be within the reach of the poor farmers. - Possibilities of Import of Tin Containers whose cost appears to be prohibitive in the indigenous market or its alternative need to examined. - Various incentives and Social amenities need to be provided to the farmers to encourage them for maximum production of the raw-materials (Pulses) to feed the processing industries for corresponding output.
+This may be achieved through formulations of Self Help Groups (SHGs) in the potential pulse areas.

-- Traditional food processing technologies as well as high-tech and environment friendly production technology should be encouraged. - The food processing industry/machinery has to conform to high hygienic standard.
-Strict adherence to the standard prescribed by competent authorities has to be ensured. - There is need to make better coordination mechanism between State Departments of Agriculture, marketing, mandi boards and Food Ministry at state level so that even marginal/small farmers could process their own produce without going to the farflung bigger industries/plants.
-Small scale pulse mills could also be installed at community level through Farmers' Interest Groups (FIGs)/SHGs etc. - Pulse growers must be provided with storage bins and other equipment required in post harvest operations to increase the durability of produce that will further go to the processing units for value added by-products.
+- Modern techniques of pulse production is the foremost thing without which, processing and value addition & Pulses are not possible.
+Farmers, therefore, need up-to-date techniques along with proper transfer of technology. - Appropriate food processing facilities cannot only avoid the wastage of food, but will also lead to value addition thereby, income generation in the centralized fashion in rural areas. - Traditional food processing technologies as well as high-tech and environment friendly production technology should be encouraged. - The food processing industry machinery has to conform to high hygienic standard.
+Strict adherence to the standard prescribed by competent authorities has to be ensured. - There is need to make better coordination mechanism between State Departments of Agriculture, marketing and Mandi Board and Food Ministry at State level so that even marginal/small farmers could process their own produce without going to the far-flung bigger industries/plants.
+Small scale pulse mills could also be installed at community level through Farmers' Interest Groups (FIGs)/SHGs etc. - Pulse growers must be provided with Storage Bins and other equipment required in Post Harvest Operations to increase the durability of Pulse Crops that will further go to the processing units for value added by-products.